Bugfender Crash Reporting allows you to collect application crash events.

 Make sure you leave enough time for the report to be sent

-The Bugfender SDK does not do anything during the first 30 seconds of lifetime of your application, to let your application initialize without affecting user experience.
+The Bugfender SDK records logs and crashes, but does not send anything during the first 30 seconds of lifetime of your application, to let your application initialize without affecting user experience.
 After this time, Bugfender will start processing enqueued logs and crashes and sending them in the background.
 If you're testing crash reporting make sure to leave enough time for the crash reports to go out.

 Interaction with other tools